 “It’s no surprise to me that you keep gravitating to ceramic tile for your backsplash.
 A tile backsplash will last for years, and will add beauty to your kitchen.
 I have installed at backsplash locations between the and the underside of wall cabinets for years, and each homeowner was dazzled by the final appearance.
 Ceramic tile makes sense when you are mulling over backsplash ideas because it is durable, easy to clean, colorful and can add texture to an otherwise dull, flat boring wall space.
 In recent years, there seems to have been an explosion of new tile colors, patterns, styles and textures, many of which are perfect for areas directly behind a kitchen sink and cooktop areas.”

-Unalun tiles are ideally suited for backsplash applications.
-Unalun tiles can be grouted in place or free hung using our unique hanging system.
+NBS tiles are ideally suited for backsplash applications.
+NBS tiles can be grouted in place or free hung using our unique hanging system.

 Here’s what the Home Garden TV site says about backsplash tile: